JetBrains/teamcity-documentation/topics/teamcity-integration-with-cloud-solutions.md

-[//]: # (title: Run Build Agents in Cloud)
+[//]: # (title: Host Build Agents in Cloud)
-[//]: # (auxiliary-id: Run Build Agents in Cloud;TeamCity Integration with Cloud Solutions)
+[//]: # (auxiliary-id: Host Build Agents in Cloud;TeamCity Integration with Cloud Solutions;Run Build Agents in Cloud)

-TeamCity integration with cloud (IAAS) solutions allows TeamCity to provide virtual machines running TeamCity agents on-demand based on the build queue state.
+TeamCity integration with cloud (IaaS) solutions allows TeamCity to provide virtual machines running TeamCity agents on-demand based on the build queue state.

 This page covers __general information__ on how to configure this integration.
 For the list of currently supported solutions, refer to [Available Integrations](#Available+Integrations).

+In TeamCity Cloud, you have a choice if you want to use [preconfigured cloud agents hosted by JetBrains](teamcity-cloud-subscription-and-licensing.md#cloud-jb-hosted-agents) or configure them yourself and host them in your Cloud infrastructure.
+You can also combine these approaches and use them together with [hosting agents in your local environment](teamcity-cloud-subscription-and-licensing.md#cloud-self-hosted-agents)).
+One agent instance launched in your own cloud profile takes one self-hosted agent slot.
+It is managed according to the same licensing rules as agents hosted locally in a customer's environment.
+{product="tcc"}

 ## General Description

 In a large TeamCity setup with many projects, it can be difficult to predict the load on build agents and what number of agents will be sufficient.
 With the cloud agent integration configured, TeamCity will leverage clouds elasticity to provide additional build agents on-demand.

-For each queued build, TeamCity first tries to start it on one of the regular, non-cloud agents.
-If there are no usual agents available, TeamCity finds a matching cloud image with a compatible agent and starts a new instance for this image.
+For each queued build, TeamCity first tries to start it on one of the self-hosted agents.
+If there is none available, TeamCity finds a matching cloud image with a compatible agent and starts a new instance for this image.
 TeamCity ensures that the number of running cloud instances limit is not exceeded.

 The integration requires:
-* a configured virtual machine with an installed TeamCity agent in your cloud preconfigured to start the TeamCity agent on boot
+* A configured virtual machine with an installed TeamCity agent in your cloud.
+It should be preconfigured to start the TeamCity agent on boot.
-* a configured [cloud profile](agent-cloud-profile.md) in TeamCity
+* A configured [cloud profile](agent-cloud-profile.md) in TeamCity.

 Once a cloud profile is configured in TeamCity with one or several images, TeamCity does a test start of one instance for all the newly added images to learn about the agents configured on them.
 When the agents are connected, TeamCity stores their parameters to be able to correctly process build configurations-to-agents compatibility.
 An agent connected from a cloud instance started by TeamCity is automatically authorized, provided there are available agent licenses: the number of cloud agents is limited by the total number of agent licenses you have in TeamCity.
-After that the agent is processed as a regular agent.
+After that, the agent is processed as a regular agent.

 Depending on the profile settings, when TeamCity realizes it needs more agents, it can either:
-* start an existing virtual machine and stop it (after the build is finished or an idle timeout elapses).
+* Start an existing virtual machine and stop it (after the build is finished or an idle timeout elapses).
 The machines that are stopped will be deallocated so the virtual machine fee does not apply when the agent is not active.
 The storage cost for this type of TeamCity agent will still apply.
-* create a new virtual machine from an image.
+* Create a new virtual machine from an image.
 Such machines will be destroyed (after the build is finished or an idle timeout elapses).
 This ensures that the machines will incur no further running costs.

 The disconnected agent will be removed from the authorized agents list and deleted from the system to free up TeamCity build agent licenses.
+{product="tc"}

+The disconnected agent will be removed from the authorized agents list and deleted from the system.
+On removal, one self-hosted slot will be released.
+{product="tcc"}

 ## Available Integrations

-Integrations with cloud solutions are implemented as plugins.
-The platform-specific details are covered on the following pages:
+{product="tc"}

+The following Cloud solutions are supported out of the box (see their dedicated articles for more details):
 * [Amazon EC2](setting-up-teamcity-for-amazon-ec2.md)
 * [VMWare vSphere](setting-up-teamcity-for-vmware-vsphere-and-vcenter.md)
 * [Kubernetes](setting-up-teamcity-for-kubernetes.md)